Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL unguided - Optimized architecture.md

 -   The Web App Tier has been deployed to the North Europe region and is accessible in a web browser

-### Task 4: Add European Region to Traffic Manager
+### Task 4: Add European region to traffic manager

 #### Tasks to complete